armobob74/pman/readme.md

 <!-- TOC --><a name="serial-communication"></a>
 ### Serial Communication
 Serial communication can be handled by the `pyserial` library.
-Serial communication is a process of transmitting data between a computer and peripheral devices sequentially, bit by bit, often utilized in lab automation.
-Because there's only one connection, it's advisable to set it as app.connection and then have all PMAN endpoints interact with the machine through app.connection.
-When designing app.connection, be sure to provide an easy way to interrupt the connection and provide a hardstop command to the machine.
-This should be done as app.connection.hardstop().
+Serial communication involves transmitting data between a computer and peripheral devices sequentially, bit by bit.
+Because there's only one connection, it's advisable to set it as a singleton `app.connection` and manage all requests through this one instance.
+When designing `app.connection`, be sure to provide an easy way to interrupt the connection and provide a hardstop command to the machine.
+This should be done as `app.connection.hardstop()`.
+A good way to do this is to use a `Lock` and an `interrupt_flag`.
 An example is shown below:
 ```python
 from flask import Flask
 import serial